Get free SEO audit

 You can’t expect solely to survive on long-tail keywords and to see your ranking soars.
 Clever keyword placement forms the crux of the initial stage of SEO.
 People are more likely to find your website if you prioritize long tail and give them the opportunity to find you at a high-ranking place.

 As your keyword ranking score soars, you want to remain competitive and attract more visitors who emphasize on head keywords.
+You can try the rank tracker tool to stay tuned about all your website rankings updates.
 It’s all about knowing the route of progression.

 Track your statistics and add more and more head keywords to the mix, to rank even higher.
 This is a technique that takes time to develop, so you shouldn’t feel a need to hurry.
 Going crazy overhead keywords too soon is bad news.